microsoft/vscode-docs/docs/languages/python.md

 ## Debugging

 No more `print` statement debugging!
-Set breakpoints, inspect data, and use the debug console as you run your program step by step.
+VS Code comes with great debugging support for Python, allowing you to set breakpoints, inspect variables, and use the debug console for an in-depth look at how your program is executing step by step.
 Debug a number of different types of Python applications, including multi-threaded, web, and remote applications.

 For Python-specific details, including setting up your `launch.json` configuration and remote debugging, see [Debugging](/docs/python/debugging.md).
 General VS Code debugging information is found in the [debugging document](/docs/editor/debugging.md).
 The [Django](/docs/python/tutorial-django.md) and [Flask](/docs/python/tutorial-flask.md) tutorials also demonstrate debugging in the context of those web apps, including debugging Django page templates.